Battle of Little Robe Creek: Background

 As the Civil War loomed, federal forces were moved off the frontier with greater frequency.
 These troop movements, including the transfer without replacement of the 2nd Cavalry in Texas, left much of the frontier of the Great Plains without protection from Indian attacks.
 The loss of the 2nd Cavalry in Texas was a particularly bitter blow to settlers.
 Texas Governor Hardin Runnels had campaigned for office in 1856 on a platform to put an end to the raids.
 He publicly expressed astonishment and rage when the 2nd Cavalry was transferred to Utah and ultimately disbanded altogether.
-Governor Runnels determined to re-establish disbanded Ranger battalions, which were reduced after Texas' annexation by the United States.
-The end result was that on January 27, 1858, Governor Runnels appointed John Salmon "Rip" Ford, a veteran Ranger of the Mexican–American War and frontier Indian fighter, as captain and commander of the Texas Ranger, militia, and allied Indian forces, and ordered him to carry the battle to the Comanches in the heart of their homeland on the Comancheria.
+Governor Runnels determined to re-establish disbanded Ranger battalions, which were reduced after Texas' annexation.
+On January 27, 1858, Runnels appointed John Salmon "Rip" Ford, a veteran Ranger who had fought both in the Mexican–American War and on the frontier against the Indians, as captain and commander of the Texas Rangers, militia, and allied Indian forces, and ordered him to carry the battle to the Comanche homeland of Comancheria.

 Ford, whose habit of signing the casualty reports with the initials "RIP" for "Rest In Peace," was known as a ferocious and no-nonsense Indian fighter.
 Commonly missing from the history books was his proclivity for ordering the wholesale slaughter of any Indian, man or woman, he could find.
 Ford's reason for this was simple: Comanche raids were brutal in their treatment of settlers.
 The Comanche, at that time, generally made no distinction between age and race of victims, except that men old enough to fight were expected to fight to the death as most Native Americans would, never allowing themselves to be captured alive by the fierce Comanche, who regarded surrender as cowardice.
 Girls, (females below puberty) and young boys (generally up to a year or two below puberty) were generally tested and if found to be strong, healthy, and intelligent, were adopted into the band.
 Women over puberty were raped and used as slaves.